Super fun glass Christmas ornaments painted with Ranger Adirondack Alcohol Inks

 Preparing the Glass

 First, you need to remove the hanger from a glass ornament and set aside.
 Now, open your bottle of white acrylic paint.
 Carefully, squeeze a small amount of white paint into the globe.

 You want to make sure and cover the entire inside of the glove with white paint.

 Once the entire inside of the ornament is covered with white paint, you will need to remove the excess.
 (Otherwise, the paint will take too long to dry)

 Before you begin, cover your work surface.
 Then, pour some rubbing alcohol in the disposable cup.
 Since these inks dry quickly go ahead and open all of your alcohol ink bottles.

 Now you want to dip a paint brush in the rubbing alcohol and wipe on a part of the ornament.
 Next, pick up one of the bottles of alcohol ink and drip a small amount onto the rubbing alcohol.
 Less is more here!

 Slowly turn your glass ornament and watch the ink flow.
 You can also blow on the ink to make it move.
 Give it a minute or two before adding more ink.
 These inks are hard to control but there’s really no wrong way here.

-Now, add a third color of ink and repeat.
+Now, add a third color of ink to the ball and repeat the process.
+Allow the colors to flow and blend together.

 Note, it does not have to be completely covered with alcohol inks.
 The white paint can show through here and there to highlight the other colors.

 Finishing the ornament

 Once you are happy with your alcohol ink ornament, carefully re-insert the metal hanger.
 Take an old paint brush (or similar) and thread it through the hook and hang your ornament to dry.

 For best results, let your ornament dry overnight.
 You don’t want to seal the ornament until the inks are as dry as possible.

 While all of these colors coordinate beautifully, I have found it best to use no more than 3 per piece.
 Otherwise, they tend to combine too much and become muddy.